projectweekend/weatherman.io/README.md

 ### Set custom options

 Set the options object with the desired properties before calling `doForecast`.
 You only need to define the option properties you need.
 The example below demonstrates changing all three at once.
+Detailed information about each of these options is available in the Forecast.io developer docs: [https://developer.forecast.io/docs/v2](https://developer.forecast.io/docs/v2)

 ```
 alRoker.options = {